Enrolment

 • verify the learner's identity, and

-• determine the learner's eligibility (see Youth Guarantee funding conditions)
+• determine the learner’s eligibility.

 Enrolment changes